allianceauth/allianceauth/docs/installation/services/discourse.md

 Save, now set `DISCOURSE_SSO_SECRET` in your auth project's settings file to the secure key you just put in Discourse.

-Finally run migrations and restart gunicorn and celery.
+Finally run migrations and restart Gunicorn and Celery.